Since his introduction in 1981, Mario has become one of the most

 Super Mario Bros. box art. |

-games that would become well-known the world over: Super Mario Bros.
+become well-known the world over: Super Mario Bros.
+Made

-Released specifically for Nintendo’s home consoles (although later ported
+specifically for Nintendo’s home consoles (although later ported to arcades),

 Mario and Luigi had to defend from Bowser